 At its height, the Aztecs ruled over 80,000 square miles throughout central Mexico, from the Gulf Coast to the Pacific Ocean, and south to what is now Guatemala.
 Millions of people in 38 provinces paid tribute to the Aztec ruler, Montezuma II, prior to the Spanish Conquest in 1521.

+Click here to see more posts in this category.
 Scroll down to see articles about the government, religion, military, and agricultural system of the Aztec Empire.

 Aztec Empire Overview

 The Aztecs didn’t start out as a powerful people.
 The Nahuatl speaking peoples began as poor hunter-gatherers in northern Mexico, in a place known to them as Aztlan.
 Sometime around A.D.
 1111, they left Aztlan, told by their war god Huitzilopochtli that they would have to find a new home.
 The god would send them a sign when they reached their new homeland.

 Scholars believe the Aztecs wandered for generations, heading ever southward.
 Backward and poor, other more settled people didn’t want the Aztecs to settle near them and drove them on.
 Finally, around A.D.
 1325, they saw the god’s sign—the eagle perched on a cactus eating a serpent on an island in Lake Texcoco, or so the legend has it.
 The city established by the Aztecs, Tenochtitlan, grew to become the capital of their empire.

 Fortunately, the site was a strong, strategic area with good sources of food and clean water.
 The Aztecs began to build the canals and dikes necessary for their form of agriculture and to control water levels.
 They build causeways linking the island to the shore.
 Because of the island location, commerce with other cities around the lakes was easily be carried out via canoes and boats.